M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.6 Revision 10 active-X
+Version 9.6 Revision 11 active-X

-New third optional parameter for Exist(), when using for inventories of type queue.
-Read help using Help Exist
+A fix from revision 10, for Stack$() function.

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate